regulusun/regulusun.github.io/_posts/2014-05-08-allinns-git-flow.markdown

 $ git branch -d release-1.2

 #####Hotfix branches
-May branch off from: master
+From: master
-Must merge back into: develop and master
+Into: develop and master
-Branch naming convention: hotfix-
+Naming: hotfix-x

-Like release branch but unplanned.
+1. Like release branch but unplanned.
-The essence is that work of team members (on the develop branch) can continue, while another person is preparing a quick production fix.
+2. The essence is that work of team members (on the develop branch) can continue, while another person is preparing a quick production fix.
+3. If a release branch currently exists, merge into release branch instead of develop.
 #####branching
 $ git checkout -b hotfix-1.2.1 master
 $ ./bump-version.sh 1.2